 Who can I ask for more information?

-Mr Kitchen (Headteacher) or Grace Fox (Chair of Governors) via the school office.
+Mr Kitchen (Headteacher) or Alison Hammond (Chair of Governors) via the school office.